Maplewood Counseling

 8. One Lie Leads to Many More

-Lying is like quicksand.
-Once you tell one lie, it often takes another (and another) to keep your story straight.
-Before you know it, you’re managing an increasingly tangled web of falsehoods, constantly navigating the fear of exposure.
+Lying is very much like stepping into quicksand.
+Once you tell one lie, it almost always takes another—and another—to keep your story straight.
+Before you even realize what is happening, you are managing an increasingly tangled web of falsehoods.
+The mental gymnastics required to keep your stories straight prevent you from living fully in the present moment.

 9. Fear of Being Exposed Creates Constant Pressure

-Living with lies means living with the constant risk of being found out.
-This fear becomes a heavy burden, causing you to avoid certain people, topics, or situations just to maintain your cover.
-Living in prevention mode can stop you from fully enjoying life.
+Living with lies means living with the constant, looming risk of being found out.
+This fear becomes a heavy, suffocating burden.
+It causes you to avoid certain people, dodge specific topics, or skip social situations just to maintain your cover.
+Living strictly in prevention mode stops you from experiencing the simple joys of a shared life.

 Long-Term Mental Health Impacts